Listen and Repeat Mastery

 - Practice full sets (sentences 1-7)

-- Listen only once before repeating (test mode)
+- Listen only once before repeating after the beep

 - Time yourself—should feel comfortable within limits